Smithsonian Research OnlineAgency Repositories

 The table to the right is based on the table maintained by CHORUS, and provides you with information regarding where you need to deposit your publications to be in compliance with your agency's plan.
-If your grant is with an agency that is a CHORUS partner, and you publish with a participating publisher, you simply reference your funding source when you submit your paper, and this triggers actions to make the appropriate version available.
-Read more here.
+All publications are embargoed for 12 months.

 Agency Repositories with Instructions

 Several agencies have listed the repositories for publications deposit.
 In some cases these sites include instructions for depositing manuscripts:

 - PubMed Central - How papers get into PMC.

 - ERIC - ERIC hosts an online submission page, plus a FAQ for Grantee Requirements.